-Investments are initially recognised at fair value excluding attributable purchase costs.
-Listed securities are subsequently valued by using quoted prices, whereas non-listed equities are determined by using the NAV determined by independent administrator as its basis or by using valuation models.
+Investments in equity and debt instruments are initially recognised at fair value excluding attributable purchase costs.
+For equity and debt instruments that are listed they are subsequently valued by using quoted prices, whereas non-listed equities are determined by using the NAV determined by independent administrator as its basis or by using valuation models.
 The valuation methodology is discussed in note 3.